Mexican Enough: My Life Between the Borderlines

 Edward Nawotka is a freelance writer in Houston.

-By Kelly Lemieux, Special to the Rocky Mountain News, Thursday, August 28, 2008
+Mexican Enough: My Life Between the Borderlines, by Kelly Lemieux, Special to the Rocky Mountain News, Thursday, August 28, 2008

 Book in a nutshell: Author Griest won a 2007 Social Justice Reporting award, partly as a result of traveling to Russia, China and Cuba, where she rubbed shoulders with both legit and illegit folks, reporting on both daily life and the injustices she found.
 For this book, the American Latina decided to explore her roots south of the border in Mexico, our troubled and exotic neighbor.